Medical equipment management: Responsibilities of the healthcare technology management professional

-Equipment Control & Asset Management
+Equipment control and asset management

 Every medical treatment facility should have policies and processes on equipment control and asset management.
 Equipment control and asset management involves the management of medical devices within a facility and may be supported by automated information systems (e.g., enterprise resource planning (ERP) systems are often found in U.S. hospitals, and the U.S. military health system uses an advanced automated system known as the Defense Medical Logistics Standard Support (DMLSS) suite of applications) or may use a dedicated equipment management and maintenance software.
 Equipment control begins with the receipt of a newly acquired equipment item and continues through the item's entire lifecycle.
 Newly acquired devices should be inspected by in-house or contracted biomedical equipment technicians (BMETs), who will receive an established equipment control/asset number from the facilities equipment/property manager.
 This control number is used to track and record maintenance actions in their database.
 This is similar to creating a new chart for a new patient who will be seen at the medical facility.
 Once an equipment control number is established, the device is safety inspected and readied for delivery to clinical and treatment areas in the facility.

 Facilities or healthcare delivery networks may rely on a combination of equipment service providers such as manufacturers, third-party services, in-house technicians, and remote support.
 Equipment managers are responsible for continuous oversight and responsibility for ensuring safe and effective equipment performance through full-service maintenance.
 Medical equipment managers are also responsible for technology assessment, planning and management in all areas within a medical treatment facility (e.g. developing policies and procedures for the medical equipment management plan, identifying trends and the need for staff education, resolution of defective biomedical equipment issues).